Garden of the Fugitives: Mother

 Described by Maiuri "her body already weakened through childbirth".
 She lies with the youngest child, near two other young children Maiuri said had been holding hands and fallen together.
 The two boys were between five and two based on forensic dentistry examination.

-Second Farming Family
+Second farming family

 Described as a young couple and their daughter, formally dubbed "The Farmer's Daughter".
 From the state of her teeth, she was about 12–14 months at the time of death.
 This makes her the youngest victim recovered in Pompeii.

 Servant

-Maiuri described a servant carrying a bag over his shoulder and leading the last family to safety, however x-rays revealed that the presumed bag is actually just a mis-formation of the plaster.
-The servant was aged to be about in their mid-teens based on bone data.
+Maiuri described a servant carrying a bag over his shoulder and leading the last family to safety; however, x-rays revealed that the presumed bag is actually just a mis-formation of the plaster.
+The servant was aged to be about in his mid-teens based on bone data.